1st Supreme Court Gun-Rights Battle In 10 Years May Transform Legal Landscape

 With those changes, the first question Monday will be whether the case is moot and should be thrown out because New York has already given the gun owners everything they asked for in their lawsuit.

-"This is an instance where it appears the petitioners won't say 'yes' for an answer," says James Johnson, counsel for the City of New York.
+"This is an instance where it appears the petitioners won't say 'yes' for an answer," says James Johnson, counsel for the city of New York.

 But former Solicitor General Paul Clement, who represents the gun owners, counters that the amended regulations still give the city too much power to regulate.

-"The City of New York never expressed any doubt about the constitutionality of these regulations when they were winning in the district court and the court of appeals," argues Clement.
+"The city of New York never expressed any doubt about the constitutionality of these regulations when they were winning in the district court and the court of appeals," argues Clement.
 "And then lo and behold, all of a sudden the city decides you know maybe we don't need these regulations after all."

 And, he observes, the city is still defending the original regulations.